indianajo/Galen-Example/README.md

 To run tests in parallel add the `--parallel-tests 3` to the command line call or add it to run.sh

-# Run on real mobile device with Appium
+# Run on real mobile device with Appium (under construction)

 You can run the tests on a real mobile device.
 The init.js file includes an example for registering a device.